Kai-Guan/PONG/README.md

 # PONG V1.1
 Pong made in python using [pygame library](https://www.pygame.org/)

-Download and extract .zip and run Pong.py
+Download and extract .zip and run Pong.py in VSCode

 The songs are from soulknight